FACTBOX - Key political risks to watch in Pakistan

 Relations between Afghanistan and Pakistan are strained, with cross-border attacks reported by both sides.

-Tension between the neighbours has been heightened by accusations from some Afghan lawmakers that Pakistan's spy agency, the Inter-services Intelligence (ISI), is behind assassinations and suicide bombings in Afghanistan, something Pakistan vehemently denied.
+Tension between the neighbours has been heightened by whispering from some Afghan lawmakers that Pakistan's spy agency, the Inter-services Intelligence (ISI), was behind recent assassinations in Afghanistan, something Pakistan vehemently denied.

 Pakistan is critical to the stability of the region, and in late February it urged the Afghan Taliban to enter direct peace talks with the Afghan government, a sign that Islamabad may be increasing its support for reconciliation across the border.